Bewitched: Tabitha and Adam and the Clown Family

-An animated TV special made in 1972 by Hanna-Barbera Productions for The ABC Saturday Superstar Movie, this featured teenage versions of Tabitha and Adam visiting their aunt and her family who travel with a circus.
+An animated TV special made in 1972 by Hanna-Barbera Productions for The ABC Saturday Superstar Movie, this featured teenaged versions of Tabitha and Adam visiting their aunt and her family who travel with a circus.
 The show aired on December 2, 1972.

 Tabitha

 In 1977, a short-lived spin-off titled Tabitha aired on ABC.
 Lisa Hartman played Tabitha, now an adult working with her brother Adam at television station KXLA.
-There were several continuity differences with the original series.
+Several continuity differences from the original series existed.
 Adam and Tabitha had both aged far more than the intervening five years between the two series would have allowed.
 Adam also had become Tabitha's older mortal brother, rather than her younger warlock brother, as he was in Bewitched.
 Supporting character Aunt Minerva (Karen Morrow) says she has been close to Tabitha since childhood, though she had never been mentioned once in the original series.
-Tabitha's parents are mentioned but never appear.
-However Bernard Fox, Sandra Gould, George Tobias and Dick Wilson reprised their roles as Dr. Bombay, Gladys Kravitz, Abner Kravitz, and "various drunks."
+Tabitha's parents are mentioned, but never appear.
+Bernard Fox, Sandra Gould, George Tobias, and Dick Wilson reprised their roles, though, as Dr. Bombay, Gladys Kravitz, Abner Kravitz, and "various drunks", respectively.

 Passions

-The 1999-2008 NBC soap opera Passions featured several appearances by Bernard Fox, playing Dr. Bombay.
-In another echo of Bewitched, the resident witch on Passions, Tabitha Lenox (Juliet Mills), named her daughter "Endora."
+The 1999–2008 NBC soap opera Passions featured several appearances by Bernard Fox, playing Dr. Bombay.
+In another echo of Bewitched, the resident witch on Passions, Tabitha Lenox (Juliet Mills), named her daughter Endora.

-Theatrical movie
+Theatrical film

-Bewitched inspired a 2005 film starring Nicole Kidman and Will Ferrell.
-This film was distributed by Columbia Pictures.
-The film, departing from the show's family-oriented tone, is not a remake but takes a metafictional approach, with the action focused on arrogant, failing Hollywood actor Jack Wyatt (Ferrell) who is offered a career comeback playing Darrin in a remake of Bewitched.
+Bewitched inspired a 2005 film starring Nicole Kidman and Will Ferrell, distributed by Columbia Pictures.
+The film, departing from the show's family-oriented tone, is not a remake, but takes a metafictional approach, with the action focused on arrogant, failing Hollywood actor Jack Wyatt (Ferrell), who is offered a career comeback playing Darrin in a remake of Bewitched.
 The role is contingent upon him finding the perfect woman to play Samantha.
-He chooses an unknown named Isabel Bigelow (Kidman), who is an actual witch.
-The film was written, directed, and produced by Nora Ephron, and was poorly received by most critics and was a financial failure.
-It earned $22 million less than the production cost domestically.
-However it earned an additional $68 million internationally.
-The New York Times called the film "an unmitigated disaster."
+He chooses an unknown named Isabel Bigelow (Kidman), who coincidentally, is an actual witch.
+The film was written, directed, and produced by Nora Ephron, who stated that the original series was about the conflict between a powerful woman and a husband who could not deal with that power, and the anger of a bride's mother at seeing her daughter marry beneath her.
+Ephron's version was poorly received by most critics and was a financial failure.

+The film earned $22 million less than the production cost domestically, but it earned an additional $68 million internationally.
+The New York Times called Bewitched "an unmitigated disaster."

 Comic adaptations

-Dell Comics adapted the series into a comic book series in 1964.
-The art work was provided by Henry Scarpelli.
+Dell Comics adapted the series into a comic-book series in 1964.
+The artwork was done by Henry Scarpelli.

 In 1966, the series was adapted as a strip in Lady Penelope, beginning from issue 12 and lasting until the comic's demise in 1969.
+It ran for 14 issues.

+Novel

+A novel by Al Hine was published in 1965 by Dell.
+It was translated into Japanese and Dutch.